-If the $P_0$ is changed by means of the microresonator intrinsic loss $\kappa_0$ the optimal ($\kappa_c=\kappa_c$ at $f=1$) curve goes up [see the red line].
+In Fig. \ref{fig:pout}, the total comb power without pumped mode normalized to $P_0$ ($P_{\rm out}=\eta_{\rm p2c}P$) is shown depending on the normalized pump power $f_0^2$ for different coupling rates.
+The thick line 2 corresponds to the threshold pumping case $f=1$, so that the coupling is changed with the pump power, according to \eqref{kappacmin} (solid line for maximum detuning and dashed -- for locked detuning).
+We can see that this regime is always superior to the case of fixed coupling [see lines 3, 4, 5].
+The lines in Fig. \ref{fig:pout} do not change if the minimal threshold power $P_0$ is changed by means of the material parameters.
+If the $P_0$ is increased by means of the microresonator intrinsic loss $\kappa_0$, then the optimal curve goes up (see line 1 in fig \ref{fig:pout}).
 This means that though we should increase both pump and the threshold power for higher output comb power, the microresonator intrinsic losses should be never increased.